mangopdf/mangopdf.github.io/_posts/2021-08-22-i-give-you-feedback-on-your-blog-post-draft-but-you-dont-send-it-to-me.md

 You already know that QPU movement takes a lot of speed, and it's _incredible_ that there's a slope that's _just right_ for Mario to walk up it for 12 hours building up speed.

-But unless your audience is in _exactly_ the right niche, they don't know what the [heck](https://www.youtube.com/watch?v=kpk2tdsPh0A) you're talking about, so they just shrug and don't read it.
+But unless your audience is in _exactly_ the right niche, they don't know what the [heck](https://www.youtube.com/watch?v=kpk2tdsPh0A) you're talking about, so they just shrug and don't read it[^exception].

+[^exception]: Of course, you can go _off_ talking about something you find interesting, so long as you explain it in a way the audience can understand.
+You can use the Mario 0.5x A presses video as your guiding light, your North Star, if you will.

 ------
 <br>